robobario/reactor-exercises/java-concurrency/semaphore/task.md

 # Semaphore

-Another high level concurrency class available for coordination is the Semaphore.
+Another high level concurrency class available for coordination is the <a href="psi_element://java.util.concurrent.Semaphore">Semaphore</a>.

 > A counting semaphore.
 Conceptually, a semaphore maintains a set of permits.
 Each acquire blocks if necessary until a permit is available, and then takes it.
 Each release adds a permit, potentially releasing a blocking acquirer.
 However, no actual permit objects are used; the Semaphore just keeps a count of the number available and acts accordingly.
 >